Learning from Data Streams: An Overview and Update: Data Streams: Main Terminology and Definitions

-for example, by flipping a coin forever.
-The catch is that in practice we can never observe $P(X,Y)$ directly and thus it remains a mathematical abstraction of a real-world process.

-The definitions so far used the standard tools of statistics and stochastic processes.
-They key element which makes data stream learning a distinct area of study, is an implementation mechanism that we call the \textbf{instance-delivery process} (IDP), which is responsible for delivering the instances to an algorithm inside a software or hardware system.

-\begin{definition}[Instance-Delivery Process (IDP)] is the process of delivering the instance $x$ to an algorithm at time step $t$ and assigning the time index $t$ to $x$ upon delivery. \end{definition}

-Unlike $i$, the IDP-assigned index $t$ reflects the arrival time observed by the learning system , whereas $i$ as used hitherto, was only used to distinguish one instance from another.
-The IDP is thus an essential component to define a \textbf{data stream}, since without it, we just have an abstract stochastic process.
-The IDP is inherently an issue of software and hardware implementation, rather than a mathematical abstraction.
-Data arrives to a system and is converted into a standard instance representation (usually a vector of $d$ features), reassigned a time index, and as it is delivered for learning.
+The key element which makes data stream learning a distinct area of study is the way data is accessed.
+We refer to this process as \emph{delivery} of data.
+A delivery process is responsible for transforming data into instances for learning, assigning time indices, and delivering these instances to other processes inside a software or hardware system.
+The delivery process is different from pre-processing the traditional data analysis, since it happens at the same time as the learning rather than prior to learning.
+In addition, the traditional view on pre-processing focuses on design choices, while here we emphasize the timing of those actions.
+The delivery process in data streams, thus, relates to the mode of data access rather than the data representation.
+The temporal nature of access defines data streams.

-\begin{definition}[Data stream] A data stream is the mode of access to a theoretically-infinite sequence of instances, generated from a concept and delivered for to an algorithm (subsystem) via an \textbf{instance-delivery process} (IDP) with a time index $t$ reflecting order of delivery.
-This mode of access restricts the view of a learning algorithm to instance $x_t$ uniquely at time step $t$, proceeding thus in linear time order $t=1,2,\ldots,\infty$, without ever being able to disclose which will be the final instance. \end{definition} In the context of this manuscript, the algorithm in question is a \emph{learning} algorithm.
+\begin{definition}[Data stream] A data stream is a mode of access to data via a potentially-infinite sequence of observations; providing access to data in the form of instance $x_t$ uniquely at time step $t$ which denotes the time of access or delivery to a learning algorithm.